fuxialexander/marvel/README.md

 ## Citation

 <!-- TODO: to be updated -->
-If you use MARVEL for your analysis, please cite it using the following doi:
+If you use MARVEL for your analysis, please cite it as:

-You can cite the `nf-core` pre-print as follows:
-Ewels PA, Peltzer A, Fillinger S, Alneberg JA, Patel H, Wilm A, Garcia MU, Di Tommaso P, Nahnsen S. **nf-core: Community curated bioinformatics pipelines**. *bioRxiv*.
-2019. p.
-610741. [doi: 10.1101/610741](https://www.biorxiv.org/content/10.1101/610741v1).
+Alexander Xi Fu, Kathy Nga-Chu Lui, Clara Sze-Man Tang, Ray Kit Ng, Frank Pui-Ling Lai, Sin-Ting Lau, Zhixin Li, Maria-Mercè Gracia-Barcelo, Pak-Chung Sham, Paul Kwang-Hang Tam, Elly Sau-Wai Ngan and Kevin Y. Yip.
+Whole-genome analysis of noncoding genetic variations identifies multigranular regulatory element perturbations associated with Hirschsprung disease.
+(2020) (DOI AND JOURNAL TO BE ADDED).